 Then, last week, Leroy pulled up lame.

-As I wrote in an essay last week, my doctor recently put me on a standing daily dose of my anxiety medication.
+Recently, my doctor put me on a standing daily dose of my anxiety medication.
 Even before Covid-19, I’d been struggling.

 Now, I’ve always had a prescription of anxiety medication for PRN (as-needed) use.
 Like, when something completely awful or difficult happens and I need some extra help.
 Around the holidays, for example, I always need some extra help.
 Even I’m aware enough to figure that out.